 The PMA license is completely separate from any state license you may hold.
 It stands on its own.
 The PMA license and your state license have separate scopes of practice.

-The PMA license authorizes offering ecclesiastical-based Pastoral Science and Medicine health and wellness services, according to PMA regulations.
+The PMA license authorizes offering ecclesiastical-based Pastoral Science & Medicine health and wellness services, according to PMA regulations.
 It in no way affects, by either prohibiting or extending, any healthcare service you may be authorized to provide under any state license.

 This said, you may be able to lawfully provide healthcare services under your PMA license, which you may not be authorized to provide under a state license.
-This depends entirely upon what specific service you are offering, what state license you hold, and in what jurisdiction you are practicing.
+This depends entirely upon what specific service you are offering, what type of license you hold, and in what jurisdiction you are practicing.
 Also, this presumes you are appropriately separating your PMA licensed practice from your state licensed practice, pursuant to PMA licensing regulations.